Kamakura: Muromachi and Edo periods

 The fall of Kamakura marks the beginning of an era in Japanese history characterized by chaos and violence called the Muromachi period.
 Kamakura's decline was slow, and in fact the next phase of its history, in which, as the capital of the Kantō region, it dominated the east of the country, lasted almost as long as the shogunate had.
 Kamakura would come out of it almost completely destroyed.

 The situation in Kantō after 1333 continued to be tense, with Hōjō supporters staging sporadic revolts here and there.
 In 1335, Hōjō Tokiyuki, son of last regent Takatoki, tried to re-establish the shogunate by force and defeated Kamakura's de facto ruler Ashikaga Tadayoshi in Musashi, in today's Kanagawa Prefecture.
 He was in his turn defeated in Koshigoe by Ashikaga Takauji, who had come in force from Kyoto to help his brother.

 Takauji, founder of the Ashikaga shogunate which, at least nominally, ruled Japan during the 14th, 15th and 16th centuries, at first established his residence at the same site in Kamakura where Yoritomo's Ōkura Bakufu had been, but in 1336 he left Kamakura in charge of his son Yoshiakira and went west in pursuit of Nitta Yoshisada.
-The Ashikaga then decided to permanently stay in Kyoto, making Kamakura instead the capital of the (鎌倉府, Kamakura-fu) (or (関東府, Kantō-fu)), a region including the provinces of Sagami, Musashi, Awa, Kazusa, Shimōsa, Hitachi, Kozuke, Shimotsuke, Kai, and Izu, to which were later added Mutsu and Dewa, making it the equivalent to today's Kanto, plus the Shizuoka and Yamanashi Prefectures.
+The Ashikaga then decided to permanently stay in Kyoto, making Kamakura instead the capital of the (鎌倉府, Kamakura-fu) (or (関東府, Kantō-fu)), a region including the provinces of Sagami, Musashi, Awa, Kazusa, Shimōsa, Hitachi, Kozuke, Shimotsuke, Kai, and Izu, to which were later added Mutsu and Dewa, making it the equivalent to today's Kantō, plus the Shizuoka and Yamanashi Prefectures.

 A 1685 illustration from the Shinpen Kamakurashi of the lot where the kantō kubō's mansion once stood.
 It was left empty in the hope that he may one day return.